yiyepianzhounc/DMR-Dataset-1/README.md

 # Douban Movie Review Dataset (DMR-Dataset)
 ## Introduction
-* This is the dataset constructed in our paper "GAIM: Graph-aware Feature Interactional Model for Spam Movie Review Detection" (Under Review).
+* This is the dataset constructed in our paper "GAIM: Graph-aware Feature Interactional Model for Spam Movie Review Detection".
 * DMR-Dataset contains spam movie review sampels and non-spam movie review samples collected by a crawler.
 * The dataset is stored in the form of Json, with reviews.json for the movie reviews and movies.json for the movie profiles.
 * As of Jan 31, 2022, the candidate samples collected by the crawler and the various information of the samples in DMR-Dataset are shown in the following table.
 Once new data is updated later, the statistics in this table will be updated.